41st Tank

 Arriving there we discovered that the area was heavily mined.
 A Service Company truck perfunctory ran over

 one of the mines, but luckily no one was hurt.
+Off in the distance could be heard the roar of

 the big guns and sounds of all types of explosions.
 Expecting the worst, the men began to dig in for protection